 Creator, The Insurance Consumer Bill of Rights

-Your driving record and credit score matter, too.
+Your driving record and credit score matter, too (among other things).

 While age and health make up the lion’s share of your premium value, there are other significant risk factors that companies weigh.
-If you have poor credit, or a history of traffic violations, those can drive up your premiums.
-Likewise, if you have a job that consistently takes you to dangerous locales, or requires a lot of flying, you might be perceived as a bigger risk and have to pay more for insurance.
+If you have poor credit or a history of traffic violations, those can drive up your premiums.
+Likewise, if you’re in a job that consistently takes you to dangerous locales or requires a lot of flying, you might be perceived as a bigger risk and find yourself with higher premiums.

 You and your spouse should each buy a term policy.

 If you’re the primary breadwinner in your family, with a spouse who takes care of the home, you might not have considered the real cost of replacing the work he or she does.
-Chances are, it’s more than you think.
+It may be more than you think.
 For the past few years, Salary.com has surveyed more than 15,000 stay-at-home moms.
-In 2016, it found that the 10 most frequent responsibilities (things like day care, driving, tutoring, and cooking) totaled up to a market value of $143,102 a year!
-This might be what you’d have to pay outside help in their absence — reason enough to buy a separate term policy.
+In 2018, it found that the 10 most frequent responsibilities (things like day care, driving, tutoring, and cooking) totaled up to a market value of $162,581 a year.
+This could be what you’d have to pay outside help in their absence — reason enough to buy a separate term policy.

 Think carefully about how much life insurance you really need.

-Maybe you’ve heard that you should multiply your annual income by 10 to get your life insurance face value, but five seconds probably isn’t enough to spend calculating something so important.
+Maybe you’ve heard that you should multiply your annual income by 10 to get your life insurance face value, but you might want to take a little more time than that to calculate something so important.

 Take the cost of inflation into account, too.
-I really like Amica Life’s rider that automatically increases the death benefit to keep its purchasing power consistent with inflation.
+We appreciated Amica Life’s rider for that; it automatically increases the death benefit to keep its purchasing power consistent with inflation.

 Don’t assume you’re covered through work.

-My friend and his wife are pregnant with their first child right now, and I dutifully reminded him that he should probably buy life insurance.
-He said he’s covered through his employer-sponsored plan at his architecture firm, but I told him not to be so sure.
+You may have life insurance through your job, but take a close look at the fine print on the policy.
 Most employer plans carry a death benefit of far less than you would want your dependents to have, and they’re also not portable if you switch jobs.
 It’s great if you have employer-sponsored life insurance, but you should probably supplement it with a policy of your own.

 Do yourself a favor and work with a broker.

-Insurance brokers (people who sell insurance for multiple carriers) sometimes get a bad rap because they work on commission, and if they’re slimeballs, they can push an expensive policy that you don’t need just to get a heftier cut of the action.
-But most brokers aren’t slimeballs, and they can be a huge help.
+Insurance brokers (people who sell insurance for multiple carriers) sometimes get a bad rap because they work on commission, and they could push an expensive policy that you don’t need just to get a heftier cut of the action.
+But most brokers are well-trained and operate under a code of ethics, and they can be a huge help.

-Brokers not only can quickly sift through hundreds of options to find the policies that best fit your needs, but also know which companies are likelier to offer you the lowest premium.
+Brokers can quickly sift through hundreds of options to find the policies that best fit your needs.
+They also know which companies are likelier to offer you the lowest premium.
 How?
-They’ve reviewed insurance policies every day (probably for years), so they’re familiar with the specific underwriting criteria of various companies — which ones are more generous on height and weight tables, or which ones are particularly strict about driving records.
+They review insurance policies every day, so they’re familiar with the specific underwriting criteria of various companies — which ones are more generous on height and weight tables, or which ones are particularly strict about driving records.

-You also won’t save money by not working with a broker.
+And you may save money by working with a broker.
 Insurance companies assume a broker fee when they set their premiums, so even if you buy your policy through a website like Policygenius.com, your premiums will be the same as if you worked with a broker.
 The only difference is where that commission money goes.

 Maybe you’ve heard that you should talk to a fee-only financial planner instead of a broker.
-While it’s true that fee-only advisers don’t receive commission from insurance companies, that doesn’t mean they don’t have some other arrangement that incentivizes them to suggest certain policies.
+While it’s true that fee-only advisers don’t receive commissions from insurance companies or other financial products, that doesn’t mean they don’t have some other arrangement that encourages them to suggest certain policies.
 Plus, a fee-only adviser only makes recommendations, leaving you to purchase the policy yourself (and pay the built-in commission).